 Teamwork makes the dream work

-3. Choose a platform for storing lessons and information
+3. Locate storage for lessons and information

 Once you’ve built your employee training program, you need to store it somewhere.